mimblewimble/grin-rfcs/text/0000-fix-fees.md

 there is no reason to use different fees for relay and mempool acceptance.
 Its value shall default to GRIN\_BASE / 100 / 20 = 500000, which make each output incur just over 1 Grin-cent in fees.
+We fix some parameter FEE\_FACTOR\_BITS, possibly configured through grin-server.toml.
+If the least significant FEE\_FACTOR\_BITS of a fee have value f, then the total fees of the transaction containining this kernel must exceed the required minimum by a factor f+1, inclusive.
+We recommend a default value of FEE\_FACTOR\_BITS = 10.
 The new tx relay rules and new fee computation in wallets shall take effect at the HF4 block height of 1048320 (but see below about alternatives for 3rd party wallets).

 # Drawbacks